pkstoy13/Fast-React-Pizza-Co./README.md

 CSS styles were pre-built.

-Order button is not mant to function.
+Order button is not meant to function.